CLI reference

 skipped, live MCP tool metadata for the selected package or remote launch

-target.
+the exact command and env var names before launching.
 For packages, OCI verification requires a valid digest

 pin and best-effort resolves the registry manifest digest when reachable; MCPB